 The list of topics to be addressed includes, but is not limited to:

 Key Dates and Deadlines

-Symposium’s registration fees should be paid by September 3, 2021
+Symposium’s registration fees paid by September 20, 2020

-*To become a HAEE Member, please click here.
+*To become a HAEE Member, you can visit the corresponding page here.

-In the event of physical presence, the above fees cover 4-day access to all sessions (plenary and paper presentations), lunches, coffee breaks and symposium material.
+The above fees cover 3-day access to all sessions (plenary and paper presentations), lunches, coffee breaks and symposium material.

 If an approved paper has more than one author, only the paper Presenter may register and pay the corresponding fee, as defined above.
 A paper Presenter cannot present more than one paper.